 Many of the same dimensions from the PX-130 have returned, with the piano being about 52 inches long and 11 inches wide, enough to accommodate the 88 keys.
 They’ve done well to create a fashionable stand for the piano that fits great with the overall design, in the CS-67 stand.
 This stand wonderfully accommodates a state-of-the-art, SP-33 three-pedal unit, which replicates exactly what you would find on most pianos, with sustain, soft, and sostenuto pedals.

-And below, be sure to check out the best selling digital pianos on Amazon so that you can compare their prices and features to the PX-150:
+And below, be sure to check out the best selling digital pianos online so that you can compare their prices and features to the PX-150:

 More Features of the Casio 150

 However, the engineers at Privia have been able to manage to fit more into less, and at a mere 20 pounds Casio is able to proudly boast that the standalone Privia PX-150 is the lightest digital piano in the world!
 This is absolutely perfect for the individual who needs to carry the piano around to rehearsals or performing events.